GrammaTech/gtirb/README.md

 functionality of encouraging communication and interoperability between tools.

-The remainder of this file has information on GTIRB's:
+The remainder of this file describes various aspects of GTIRB:
 - [Structure](#structure)
 - [Building](#building)
 - [Usage](#usage)